ragrawal4545/ragrawal4545.github.io/cs4641-midterm.md

 Data collection for the fire risk assessment task was more involved.
 This task involves estimating the overall damage of the fire, if our first model has predicted there will be a fire.
 For this, we found a second [dataset](https://www.kaggle.com/elikplim/forest-fires-data-set)  with which we trained a model to learn the relationship between features like month, temperature, humidity, rain, wind speed, etc (input) and the area of burned land (output).

 To clean the data, we used Min-Max scaling to bring the variables to the same scale, which prevented the algorithm from being affected by the magnitude of the different features.
-In order to improve symmetry and reduce skewness, we applied the logarithm model y = ln(x+1) on the burned area column to improve results for right skewed targets [1](http://www3.dsi.uminho.pt/pcortez/fires.pdf).
+In order to improve symmetry and reduce skewness, we [applied](http://www3.dsi.uminho.pt/pcortez/fires.pdf) the logarithm model y = ln(x+1) on the burned area column to improve results for right skewed targets.

 # Methods